skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 --tape-name NAME
   Specify the name of a tape file in a zip archive.
 By default, the first tape file found in the zip archive is selected.
+Use this option twice when loading two tape files.

 --tape-start BLOCK
   Start the tape at this block number.
 In a tape file, the first block is